ConorMKeating/RailFenceCipher/README.md

 in the Teams workshop, and from there, I have adapted it to function as I wanted it too.

 The program runs as follows:<br>
-1 User selects whether to encrypt/decrypt a file, or encrypt a url.<br>
+1 User selects whether to encrypt/decrypt a file, or encrypt a url.
+(Just type in one filename alone e.g. Dante.txt )<br>
 2 User is asked to enter the key (number of rows) and offset (starting row).<br>
 3 For files, user is asked whether to encrypt or decrypt.
 For urls the encryption is already done in step 2.<br>
 4 For files, encryption or decryption occurs.<br>